SteeltoeOSS/Steeltoe/README.md

 The resulting artifacts can be found in the bin folder under the corresponding project. (e.g. src/Steeltoe.Common/bin

-To run the unit tests:
+To run the unit tests

 1. git clone ...
 1. cd `<clone directory>`